-(N) It is submitted that the power purportedly conferred by Respondent No. 2 pursuant to Regulation 68 of the Maharashtra Electricity Regulatory Commission (Conduct of Business) Regulations, 1999 is ulta-vires the ERC Act.
+(N) (1) The power purportedly conferred by Respondent No. 2 upon itself pursuant to Regulation 68 of the Maharashtra Electricity Regulatory Commission (Conduct of Business) Regulations, 1999 is ultra vires the ERC Act.

-Regulation 68 provides:
+(2) Regulation 68 provides:-

 “…The Commission may pass such ad-interim orders, as the Commission may consider appropriate at any stage of the proceedings, having regard to the facts and circumstances of the case, where such interim orders are sought…”

-S.12 of the ERC Actof the same Act, confers certain powers of a civil court upon Respondent No.2.
-None of the powers set forth therein provides that Respondent No.2 will be vested with the power to pass ad-interim orders.
-Clause 12 (g) of the ERC Act Central , and, section 23 of the ERC Act provides that,allows Respondent No.2 any other power that may be “prescribed,” and the term “prescribed” is defined in Clause 2(h) of the ERC Act as, “prescribed means prescribed by the rules made under this Act”.
-The rule-making power with regard to State Commissions is vested by S.57 in the State Government.
-No rules have been made by the State Government under S.57 of the ERC Act.
-It is well-settled that for a tribunal to have the power to grant pass ad-interim orders, that power has to be expressly conferred upon the relevant tribunal, and cannot be implied.
-Hence, it is respectfully submitted that Regulation 68 is ultra-vires the ERC Act in and any orders made in pursuance of Regulation 68 are without jurisdiction.
+(3) Section 12 of the ERC Act, read in conjunction with section 23 of the same Act, confers certain of the powers of a civil court upon Respondent No.2.
+None of the powers set out in section 12 of the ERC Act provides that Respondent No.2 will be vested with the power to pass ad-interim orders.

+(4) Section 12(f) of the ERC Act provides that the Central Commission, and, section 23 of the ERC Act provides that, a State Commission, may exercise any other of the powers of a Civil Court “which may be prescribed”.
+The term “prescribed” is defined in section 2(h) of the ERC Act as meaning “prescribed by the rules made under this Act”.
+The rule-making power with regard to State Commissions is, by section 57 of the ERC Act, vested in the relevant State Government.

+(5) No such rules have been made by the State Government under section 57 of the ERC Act.

+(6) It is well-settled that for a tribunal to have the power to pass ad-interim orders, that power requires to be expressly conferred upon the relevant tribunal, and cannot be implied.
+Accordingly, it is respectfully submitted that Regulation 68 is ultra vires the ERC Act.
+Consequently, any ad-interim orders passed by Respondent No. 2 in purported pursuance of Regulation 68 are made without jurisdiction and are a nullity.

-50. In the premises the Petitioner respectfully submits that it is entitled to a declaration that Respondent No. 2 has no jurisdiction or power to act, entertain or adjudicate and all as between the Petitioner and Respondent No. 1, or, any dispute or difference same parties, in each case arising under, .
-The disputes and differences which have arisen as between the Petitioner and Respondent No. 1 in relation to which it is respectfully submitted that Respondent No. 2 has no jurisdiction and no power to act, to entertain or to adjudicate include, but are not limited to, each and every of (Exhibit “G” hereto) (Exhibit “K” hereto)the dispute between the Petitioner and Respondent No. 1.
+50. In the premises, the Petitioner respectfully submits that it is entitled to a declaration that Respondent No. 2 has no jurisdiction or power to act, entertain or to adjudicate upon any and all of the various disputes and differences which have arisen as between the Petitioner and Respondent No. 1, or, any dispute or difference which may in the future arise as between the same parties, in each case arising under, out of or in connection with the PPA.
+The disputes and differences which have arisen as between the Petitioner and Respondent No. 1 in relation to which it is respectfully submitted that Respondent No. 2 has no jurisdiction and no power to act, to entertain or to adjudicate include, but are not limited to, each and every of (a) the Disputes referred to arbitration by the Petitioner in terms of its Notice of Arbitration dated 12th April 2001 (Exhibit “G” hereto) or (b) the disputes or differences set out or referred to in the Petition filed by Respondent No. 1 before Respondent No. 2 (being Case No. 3 of 2001) (Exhibit “K” hereto).

-51. The Petitioner further submits that the Petitioner is entitled to a writ wof prohibition wor a writ in the nature of prohibition or any other writ direction or order under Article 226 of the Constitution of India, prohibiting Respondent No. 2 from act, to or to entertaining and/or adjudicating upon any matter raised in the said Petition being Case No. 3 of 2001/661.
+51. The Petitioner further submits that the Petitioner is entitled to a writ of prohibition or to a writ in the nature of prohibition or any other writ, direction or order provided for under Article 226 of the Constitution of India, prohibiting Respondent No. 2 from purporting to act, to entertain or to adjudicate upon any of the disputes, differences or matters set out or referred to in the Petition filed by Respondent No. 1 before Respondent No. 2 (being Case No. 3 of 2001).